Social Work, B.S.W.

 Transfer of Credit

-Although the USC Office of Admission may grant students semester hours for transfer credit for completed work in another social work program, the BSW Program will determine whether the course meet the requirements of the BSW degree in the College of Social Work.
+Although the University’s Office of Undergraduate Admissions may grant students semester hours for transfer credit, the BSW Program will determine whether the course meets the requirements of the BSW degree in the College of Social Work.
+Transfer credits for field education and practice courses must be from a program accredited by the Council on Social Work Education (CSWE).
 Any student wishing to transfer credit must submit a course syllabus that includes learning objectives, assignments, and the titles and authors of textbooks to the BSW Program Coordinator.
-If it appears that the requisite competencies, knowledge, and skills have been acquired, the student will be exempted from the BSW course.
+If it appears that the requisite competencies, knowledge, skills, and cognitive and affective processes have been addressed, the student will be exempted from the BSW course.

 Degree Requirements (120 hours)

 |1.
 Carolina Core||31-43|